Poe v. Ullman: Douglas's dissent

 Justice Douglas's general view that the Bill of Rights' guarantees, broadly construed, overlapped to produce social spheres and Associations insulated from government interference separate from the core political purposes of the Bill of Rights became the majority opinion in Griswold v.
 Connecticut.

-Douglass addressed the First Amendment rights of doctors.
+Douglas addressed the First Amendment rights of doctors.

-Douglass next addressed the rights of married couples, contending that that the Connecticut's Law barring the use of contraceptives would be impossible to enforce without violating the First, Third, Fourth, or Fifth Amendments.
+Douglas next addressed the rights of married couples, contending that the Connecticut's Law barring the use of contraceptives would be impossible to enforce without violating the First, Third, Fourth, or Fifth Amendments.

 While Griswold v.
 Connecticut's conception of privacy was later characterized as establishing heightened scrutiny of bans upon contraception, Douglas rejected such an approach.

 Douglas also emphasized that he believed all of the Bill of Rights applied to the States, consistent with Justice Black's dissent in Adamson v.
 California.

 Impact

 Justice Harlan's general view has had enormous influence on the modern Supreme Court; Justice David Souter endorsed the general reasoning behind Justice Harlan's test in his concurrence in 1997's Washington v.
 Glucksberg.
 Souter wrote that Harlan's dissent used substantive due process, and recent cases demonstrated the "legitimacy of the modern justification" for that approach.

 Justice Douglas's approach was adopted in Griswold v.
 Connecticut, and appeared in other cases such as Lombard v.
 Louisiana, Bell v.
 Maryland, and Doe v.
 Bolton.
 Privacy was likewise centered for Fourth Amendment purposes in Katz v.
 United States and Stanley v.
 Georgia.
 Following Douglas's retirement, the Supreme Court adopted a more restrained approach towards individual rights guarantees under the Burger Court and Rehnquist Court.

 Douglas's preferred approach to incorporation—treating the dissent in Adamson v.
 California as definitive on the issue of the Bill of Rights—would largely be overlooked by the Supreme Court until Justice Thomas's opinion in McDonald v.
 City of Chicago.